Jeevitha-aj-Github/Healthcare-Operational-Intelligence/README.md

 This project predicts 30-day hospital readmission risk and quantifies the financial impact of preventive intervention strategies.

+This project demonstrates how machine learning can be integrated into hospital decision workflows to reduce readmission penalties and optimize intervention spending.

 The objective is not just model accuracy, but operational decision support.

 ---